TABLE OF CONTENTS

 COHORTS: COVID-19 MASS TESTING

-Inmates should be placed into separate cohorts based on exposure and test results:
+Inmates should be placed into separate cohorts based on exposure and test results.
+See Control Strategies for Suspected and Confirmed Cases and Control Strategies for Contacts to Cases sections.

 Inmates are allowed to refuse to test.
-Inmates exposed in the previous 14 days need to be quarantined in the event of a refusal, negative, or indeterminate test result.
+Inmates exposed in the previous 14 days need to be quarantined.
+If it is necessary to cohort quarantined inmates, the cohort should share exposure history and test outcome (negative versus refused).

 COVID-19 EMPLOYEE TESTING DURING OUTBREAKS